8 Best Government Hospitals in Bangkok

 King Chulalongkorn Memorial Hospital

-Since its inception in 1914, it has grown into a sprawling medical complex with a capacity of 1,435 beds and a myriad of specialized centers of excellence.
-The hospital's affiliation with the Thai Red Cross Society and Chulalongkorn University's Faculty of Medicine means many Thai healthcare professionals that later progress to Thailand's top private hospitals, graduate and train here.
+Since its founding in 1914, it has grown into a major medical complex with 1,435 beds.
+The hospital's affiliation with the Thai Red Cross Society and Chulalongkorn University's Faculty of Medicine means many of Thailand's healthcare professionals graduate and train here before progressing to the country's top private hospitals.

-It is renowned for its comprehensive cancer center, cardiology department, and advanced transplant unit and has been the choice of various Thai dignitaries, reflecting its status as a trusted healthcare provider.
-Its medical staff includes some of the nation's most respected clinicians and surgeons, many of whom have been recognized with national and international awards for their contributions to medicine.
+Chulalongkorn is renowned for its comprehensive cancer center, cardiology department, and advanced transplant unit.
+It has been the choice of various Thai dignitaries, reflecting its status as a trusted healthcare provider.
+Its medical staff includes some of the nation's most respected clinicians and surgeons, many of whom have been recognized with national and international awards.

-• Located next to Lumphini Park, easily accessible by MRT (Si Lom station) and BTS (Sala Daeng)
+• Located next to Lumphini Park, easily accessible by MRT (Si Lom station) and BTS (Sala Daeng station)

 3. Ramathibodi Hospital